AngelCampos/Pathifier-Tool-Kit/README.md

 [![DOI](https://zenodo.org/badge/35399106.svg)](https://zenodo.org/badge/latestdoi/35399106)

-This repository has been developed to help users to run Pathifier and visualize its results in an interactive and manner.
-The code may need modifications accordingly to users needs.
+This repository has been developed to help users to run Pathifier and visualize its results in an interactive manner.
+The code may need modifications according to user's needs.

 Pathifier is an algorithm designed to model the heterogeneity in samples based on their genomic data, e.g. gene expression levels, in a pathway